Regional Household Travel Survey (RHTS)

 Official Streets and Highway Plan (OS&HP)

-The Municipality of Anchorage (MOA), Community Development Department is updating the Official Streets and Highways Plan (OS&HP) for the Anchorage Bowl, Chugiak – Eagle River and Girdwood.
+The Municipality of Anchorage (MOA), Community Development Department updated the Official Streets and Highways Plan (OS&HP) for the Anchorage Bowl, Chugiak – Eagle River and Girdwood.
 The existing OS&HP was originally updated in 1996 and amended in 2005.
 The OS&HP is a functional plan that helps to implement the Long-Range Transportation Plan (LRTP) and is identified in the AMATS 2010-2011 Unified Planning Work Program (UPWP).
 This plan has community support as it, in addition to the CIP, is a basis for identifying projects that can be funded through bonds and state grants for local road improvements.
-The Public Hearing Draft is now available.
+The Final Plan was adopted by the Anchorage Assembly on June 24, 2014 by Assembly Ordinance 2014-63 and is now available.